Kitten Proofing a Home Before the Big Arrival

 • Be attentive to your cats interaction with dangerous insects; bee stings can be fatal; poisonous spiders and other insects are a hazard, as are insects or rodents which have ingested chemicals to kill them; mosquitoes carry heartworm, so, again, screens are essential for the home and avoidance of the outdoors in mosquito season

-• Fleas and Ticks are becoming a hazard even in urban areas, so please use protection from April to October.
+• Fleas and Ticks are becoming a hazard even in urban areas, so please use flea protection from April to October.
 Consult your vet; we like topicals like Advantage, Frontline or Bio Spot.

 Downloadable, printable PDF version: